pdefusco/Using_CML_MLFlow/README.md

 You can set the Experiment Name from the MLFlow Experiments UI or programmatically as aforementioned.
 If you don't set the Experiment Name the Experiment will be logged as ```Default```.

 We will explore these concepts in more detail.
-Open script ```01_Active_Experiment.py``` and familiarize yourself with the code.
+Navigate back to your Workbench Session, open script ```01_Active_Experiment.py``` and familiarize yourself with the code.
 Notice the following:

-* Line 1: one must always use ```import mlflow```.
+* Line 1: you must always use ```import mlflow```.
 The mlflow package does not need to be installed with pip and is already present in every CML Project.
 * Line 3: the Experiment name is set with ```mlflow.set_experiment("example-experiment")```.
 This will be the entry for the Experiment in the Experiments Landing Page.
 The Experiment is not yet active at this stage.
 * Line 5: the Experiment Run is launched with ```mlflow.start_run()```.
 * Line 7: the Active Experiment Run provides a Run Context with useful parameters for managing experiments such as a Run ID: ```run = mlflow.active_run()```.
 This is output with ```print("Active run_id: {}".format(run.info.run_id))```.
 * Line 9: the Active Experiment Run context is terminated with ```mlflow.end_run()```.

 Experiment Runs must always be terminated before a new Run can be launched for the same Experiment.